-First: If you’re an online marketer, and you haven’t seen W1A — hunt down one episode (at least) and watch.
+First: If you’re an online marketer, and you haven’t seen W1A — hunt down at least one episode.
 Next: Why am I talking about an obscure British television show on the website of an online marketing law firm in Arizona?

 The arid-humor spin-off to Twenty Twelve, W1A is a workplace mockumentary (think The Office) set at the BBC.

-Subplot B: The BBC partners with Siobhan Sharpe — of Perfect Curve PR — for a digital re-brand of the iconic media outlet.
-(Meet the fictional and satirically hysterical Siobhan in the video to your right.)
-In one scene, the Perfect Curve team deduces that since it’s 2014, “everything” needs to be “app-y,” and that in order for “anything” to be properly “app-y,” it must have as few words and letters as possible.
+Subplot B: The BBC hires Siobhan Sharpe — of Perfect Curve PR — to digitally re-brand the iconic media outlet.
+In one scene, the Perfect Curve team deduces that “everything” needs to be “app-y,” and that “anything” properly “app-y,” must have as few words and letters as possible.

 Well, let’s just say that the latest FTC announcement would short-circuit Siobhan and co., because the commission wants social media marketers — and contest participants — to start using MORE WORDS!

 No, let me rephrase that.
 The Federal Trade Commission now wants businesses to jump through wildfire when disclosing social media contests.

 Participation in an online competition constitutes product endorsement?

 The FTC recently weighed in on whether hashtags were a sufficient endorsement disclosure method for social media contests.
 It’s answer?
 No.

 It’s a shocking stance.
 After all, what are contest operators supposed to do – especially when many social media platforms don’t physically lend themselves to long disclosures?
 How can you fit a full contest disclosure in a 140-character tweet?